 She knew that floods will keep on coming and due to lack of education, there are hardly any voices in the country who could raise this issue.
 Which later on became her life goal to give a solid foundation to the new generation so they can bring on the required change in Pakistan.

 Her nonprofit organization never received any international monetary support and is run by donations of the citizens as well as from the profits earned by her business.
-Seema believes that the destiny of a country is not changed by foreign donations but from the determination of its own people.
+Seema believes that the destiny of a country is not changed by foreign donations but by the determination of its own people.

 Many people in Pakistan run away from failure which is one of the reasons that they shy away from starting their own business.
 For Seema, failure is a friend especially if you keep a positive attitude and learn from your mistakes, it can prove to be our biggest asset.
 But if a person blames everyone else for their failure and does not learn from their mistakes, it can prove to be a largely missed opportunity for them.